An arithmetic Yau-Zaslow formula: The arithmetic Yau--Zaslow formula

 Note that $\mathrm{rank}( \mathrm{Tr}_{k(q)/k}(w)) = [k(q):k]\mathrm{rank}(q)$, so since $\Phi_p$ has rank $1$, this gives

 That is, applying rank to $\mathbf B^{mot}_g(X)$ recovers the number of rational curves in $\mathcal{C}$ after base changing to the algebraic closure.
-The previous theorem therefore recovers the complex Yau--Zaslow formula when working over $\mathbb{C}$. \end{rem}
+Applying Remark $\ref{3.8got}$ to the right hand side of the above theorem therefore recovers the complex Yau--Zaslow formula of \cite{Be} when working over $\mathbb{C}$. \end{rem}

 \begin{defn}Assume that $k$ is real closed.
 Let $C$ be a semi-stable curve over $k$.
 Following \cite{KR1} we call $(-1)^s$ the {\it Welschinger number} $W(C)$ of $C$, where $s$ is the number of zero-dimensional semi-algebraic connected components of $C(k)$.
 We set